Jason Kelce: Personal life

-Kelce is the elder son of Ed and Donna Kelce and brother of Kansas City Chiefs tight end Travis Kelce.
+Kelce is the elder son of Ed and Donna Kelce and brother of Chiefs tight end Travis Kelce.
 Ed Kelce was a sales representative in the steel business.
-Donna Kelce is known for attending both of her sons' games, and is often seen wearing a two-sided jersey featuring both of their names.
+Donna Kelce has a master's degree, and has worked in banking at Mastercard, and then with banks building housing for the less fortunate using low-income tax credits.
+Donna Kelce is known for attending both of her sons' games and is often seen wearing a two-sided jersey featuring both of their numbers.
 She traveled from Tampa to Kansas City to attend both of her sons' Wild Card round games on January 16, 2022.
-In high school, aside from football, Jason played hockey and Travis played basketball.

-Kelce met his future wife Kylie McDevitt on an online dating app before marrying on April 14, 2018.
-Their first two daughters were born in October 2019 and March 2021, respectively.
-Kylie was 38 weeks pregnant with their third child on the Super Bowl Sunday for Super Bowl LVII.
-They had their third daughter in February 2023.
+Kelce met his wife, Kylie McDevitt, on Tinder.
+They were married on April 14, 2018.
+They have four daughters, born in October 2019, March 2021, February 2023, and March 2025.
+Kylie was 38 weeks pregnant with their third child at the time of Super Bowl LVII.